BRAIR-Education/line_tracking_race/docs/README.md

 C(q) = x^2 + y^2 - R_{c}^2
 $$

 At the instant $t = \bar{t}$ the robot stop for some reasons (e.g. obstacles) and restart after $\Delta t$.
 In the case of *Path Following*, the vehicle continue to follow the desired path.
-On the contrary, in the case of *Trajectory Tracking*, the vehicle is controlled to follow not the path, but the desired trajectory at the instant $\bm{q}_d(t + \Delta t)$, going out from the desired curve and reaching the "moving target".
+On the contrary, in the case of *Trajectory Tracking*, the vehicle is controlled to follow not the path, but the desired trajectory at the instant $q_d(t + \Delta t)$, going out from the desired curve and reaching the "moving target".
 Form this example, we can deduce that:
 - In the case of *Path Following*, the vehicle is forced to follow a **specific curve in space** $C(q)$.
 - In the case of *Trajectory Tracking*, the vehicle follows a moving target $q_d(t)$.